eMetaboHUB/Forum-DiseasesChem/README.md

 ```
 Documentation at [tenforce/virtuoso](https://hub.docker.com/r/tenforce/virtuoso)

-Before building the triplestore, you need to create 4 directories:
+Before building the triplestore, you should create 5 directories:
 - the **data** directory: it will contain all analysis result files, such as *Compound - MeSH* associations
 - the **docker-virtuoso** directory: it will contain the Virtuoso session files and data
-- the **docker-virtuoso/share** sub-directory: It will contain all data that need to be loaded in the Virtuoso triplestore.
-This sub-directory will be bind to the *dump* directory of the Virtuoso docker image.
+- the **docker-virtuoso/share** sub-directory: **The most important directory**.
+It will contain all the data that need to be loaded in the Virtuoso triplestore.
+This sub-directory will be bind to the *dumps* directory in the Virtuoso docker image.
-- the **logs** directory: to store logs.
+- the **logs** directory: to store log files
+- the **config** directory: to store config files

 So, for instance, you can execute:
 ```
 mkdir data
+mkdir -p docker-virtuoso/share
 mkdir logs
-mkdir -p docker-virtuoso/share
+mkdir config
 ```

 Two possibility to build the triplestore:
 - You can use the provided docker-image which contains all needed packages and libraries.
-- Or, you can execute them on your own environment, but check that all needed packages are installed.
+- Or, you can execute them on your own environment, but check that all needed packages are installed (See Dockerfile).

 If you want to use the docker image, first build it :